 Each spring, the director of the concentration, in consultation with Crossroads, the program's advisory committee, will determine the courses offered during the upcoming academic year that will fulfill the various program requirements.
 Courses counted toward a student's major may be counted toward concentration requirements.
 For a complete list of courses fulfilling the various requirements, students should consult the African diaspora studies Web site on the Kenyon Web site.

 Students who wish to declare a concentration in African diaspora studies should consult with the program director.
-The director for 2010-11 is Reginald L. Sanders in the Department of Music.
+The director is Theodore O. Mason, Jr. in the Department of English.